 |College||Old Dominion University ’86|

 Before joining the NBA, Brothers spent four years officiating in the Continental Basketball Association, including three Finals and an All-Star Game.
-He has one year of collegiate officiating experience at the Junior College level.
-Brothers also has seven years of high school officiating experience in Virginia, including three state tournaments.
+Brothers also has seven years of high school officiating experience in Virginia and one year at the junior college level.

-As a way of honoring his late mother Dorothy Brothers, a former Bank of America Executive, and to give back to his community, Brothers and his wife Monica co-founded, Still Hope Foundation, Inc. Still Hope is an organization that seeks to assist single mothers in building a strong and successful family unit by offering quality resources and supportive relationships.
+To honor his late mother, Dorothy Brothers, a former Bank of America executive, Brothers and his wife co-founded the Still Hope Foundation, which seeks to assist single mothers in building a strong, successful family unit by offering quality resources and supportive relationships.